The Whelping Bitch – Signs, Stages and When To Call The Vet!

 It is worthwhile checking every couple of hours as if there is no progress then your bitch is likely to need help.

-Remember if your bitch is overweight or has a lot of puppies to birth, then she will tire.
+Remember if your bitch is overweight or has a lot of puppies to birth, she will tire.
 Please keep an eye on her.

 Some dogs prefer you to be present while others prefer to be alone.